 Subcategorized t0 mAke them easier to recognize,

-Commonly recognized risk factors include age, genetics, gender and certain environmental exposures.
-Next, we take a slightly deeper look at what researchers understand about each—and what those factors may mean over time—without pretending the brain ever follows a simple rulebook.
+Next, we take a slightly deeper look at what researchers understand about each, and what those factors may mean over time.

 you might be wondering...

-Parkinson’s Disease develops differently from person to person, and it doesn’t follow one single pattern.
+Parkinson’s Disease develops differently from person-to-person, and it doesn’t follow one single pattern.
 Some people notice gradual changes over time, while others experience symptoms in a different order or at a different pace.

 While certain factors can increase the likelihood of developing Parkinson’s, having one or more of these does not mean someone will develop the disease, it simply means the odds may be slightly higher.
 Risk factors can offer helpful clues, but they are not a prediction.